ccsw-csd/ccswmanager-client/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-ng build --configuration=production  --base-href "/ccswmanager/" --deploy-url "/ccswmanager/"
+ng build --configuration=production  --base-href "/ccamanager/" --deploy-url "/ccamanager/"

-ng build --configuration=dev  --base-href "/dev/ccswmanager/" --deploy-url "/dev/ccswmanager/"
+ng build --configuration=development  --base-href "/dev/ccamanager/" --deploy-url "/dev/ccamanager/"

 ## Running unit tests